 - Washing hands with soap (liquid if possible) in warm running water and careful drying are the most important factors in preventing the spread of gastroenteritis.

-- Hands should be washed after going to the toilet or changing nappies (parents/carers) and before preparing, serving or eating food.
+- Hand washing immediately after going to the toilet or changing nappies (parents/carers) and before preparing, serving or eating food is vital.

 - Towels used by infected children should not be shared.